 “Nah,” he didn't want any traces, “you do it best.”

-When Joel woke up, Oscar was snoring.
-He washed the glasses and cleaned up the kitchen.
+up the kitchen.
 He returned to the bedroom to check on him.
-He punched three digits on his phone.
+He punched three

 “Help!
 I'm calling from Oscar Pereira's flat.
 He isn't breathing!”